iecdbt1/Activities/HTML&CSS/level-2/readme.md

 - An image with alt attribute and under it an unordered list of 5 items (10p)
 - In the footer, three hyperlinks that takes you to google.com,facebook.com,github.com (6p)
 - Images should contain the alt attribute (5p)
+- Do not forget we said that let's do some style, so each elment before should be styled!

 Redo  the same step but with **internal stylesheet** (5p) Congrats, you've done the step-2 move forward to step-3!

 ##### step-3 (30p)
 Did you remember the cv exercises let use it back again:
-- Open cv-second-step folder you will find about-competencies.html open it (2p)
+- Change the cv-second-step folder to "the cv-second-step folder-yourname", then open the folder (2p)
 - Creat a style sheet name it about-competencies.css and link it in about-competencies.html (2p)
-- You have two sections about and competencies give each one a style, be creative!(10p for each section)
+- You have two sections about and competencies give each one identifier or class.
+(4p)
-- Change the colors, backgrounds, font size and font family (4p)
+- Use the identifiers, classes, elements to change the colors, backgrounds, font size and font family, be creative!
+  (10p for each section)
 - Make the about section hidden (1p)
-- Now do the opposite (1p)
+- Now the competencies hidden (1p)

 Congrats, I'm really glad that you are reach here, see you next exercise!